 Mistakes to avoid when doing a balance transfer

-- Not enough research
+- Not doing enough research pre-application

 - Not making the transfer in time